fortyoneplustwo/notestamp/README.md

 # Neat features #
 - The app is free to use unless you want to create an account for cloud storage.
 - Export your notes to a pdf file.
-- Never lose your unsaved notes since they are stored to local storage, so they persist even across device restarts.
+- Never lose your unsaved notes since they are stored to local storage.
+Yes, they persist even across device restarts.

 # Updates
-Currently working on displaying a user's project data.
+Currently working on displaying a user's daved project.

 # Getting Started with Create React App